The Counting General Dominating Set Framework: Preliminaries

 For Boolean signatures, we can also represent a \textit{symmetric signature} $f$ of arity $r$ as $[f_0,f_1,\ldots,f_r]_{r}$, where each $f_i$ corresponds to the value of $f$ on all inputs with Hamming weight $i$.
 The subscript $r$ may be dropped when the arity is clear from context.

 Let $\mathcal{EQ}$ represent the set of \textit{equality signatures}, defined by $\mathcal{EQ}=\{=_1,=_2,\ldots,=_r,\ldots\}$, where $=_r$ refers to the signature $[1,0,\ldots,0,1]_r$ of arity $r$.
-That is, $=_r$ outputs 1 if all bits in the input are the same\textemdash either all 0s or all 1s\textemdash and 0 otherwise.
+That is, $=_r$ outputs 1 if all bits in the input are the same \textemdash\ either all 0's or all 1's \textemdash\ and 0 otherwise.

 Signatures can be expressed in matrix form.
 Given a signature $f: \mathbb{Z}_d^r\to\mathbb{C}$ with ordered variables $(x_1,\ldots,x_r)$, its \textit{signature matrix} with parameter $l$ is a matrix $M(f)\in\mathbb{C}^{d^l\times d^{r-l}}$.
 The rows of this matrix correspond to all possible assignments to the first $l$ variables $(x_1, ..., x_l)$, while the columns correspond to assignments to the remaining $r-l$ variables $(x_{l+1}, ..., x_r)$.
-Each entry in the matrix gives the value of $f$ on the input formed by combining the row and column assignments.
-When the arity $r$ is even, it is standard to choose $l=r/2$.
+Each entry in the matrix gives the value of $f$ on the input formed by combining the assignments that correspond to the row index and the column index.
+It is typical to choose $l=r/2$ when the arity $r$ is even.
 This matrix is typically denoted as $M_{x_1\cdots x_l,x_{l+1}\cdots x_r}(f)$ or simply $M_f$ when no confusion arises.
 For instance, a Boolean binary signature $f$ is usually written as:

 Throughout this paper, we may also directly use a matrix to refer to a signature for convenience.